uservoice/uservoice-ios-sdk/README.md

 There are 4 options for how to launch UserVoice from within your app:

 **1. Standard UserVoice Interface:** This launches the UserVoice for iOS portal page where the user can browse suggestions, contact you or browse the knowledgebase.
-This is the full experience of everything the SDK can do:
+This is the full experience of everything the SDK can do.

     [UserVoice presentUserVoiceInterfaceForParentViewController:self andConfig:config];